LaurentJouron/LaurentJouron/README.md

   </a>
 </p>

-*After 28 years in the field of hairdressing, I reorient myself in a world that I have always been passionate about, computing and more precisely in development.*

 *Après 28 ans passé dans le domaine de la coiffure, je me réoriente dans un univers qui me passionne depuis toujours, l'informatique et plus précisément, dans le développement.*

 <table>